 I. Makhachev is the current UFC lightweight champion.
 Photo: Reproduction/Instagram

-Islam makhachev can break the record for lightweight belt defenses (up to 70,3 kg) this Saturday when he faces Arman Tsarukyan for the second time, but his first confrontation as champion, against Alexander Volkanovsky in February 2023, is still remembered by many as the most difficult of his career.
-Recently, the Russian recalled the fight and explained one of the reasons why his performance was not as dominant as usual on that occasion.
+Islam Makhachev could break the record for lightweight (up to 70,3 kg) title defenses this Saturday when he faces Arman Tsarukyan for the second time, but his first fight as champion, against Alexander Volkanovski in February 2023, is still remembered by many as the most difficult of his career.
+Recently, the Russian recalled the fight and explained one of the reasons why his performance wasn't as dominant as usual on that occasion.

 See too

-In an interview with the podcast Mighty, former UFC flyweight champion (up to 56,7 kg.)
-Demetrious Johnson, the Russian mentioned how he had trouble rehydrating after the weigh-in, due to the time zone in Australia, where the event was held.
+In an interview with the podcast MightyAccording to former UFC flyweight champion (up to 56,7 kg) Demetrious Johnson, the Russian fighter mentioned having trouble rehydrating after the weigh-in due to the time difference with Australia, where the event was held.

 “I had a really bad recovery after the weigh-in for the first fight.
 We flew to Australia, and they (UFC) had the show start at 65 in the morning.
 They do this show on American time; it’s crazy.
 They don’t give me any time to recover.
 Volk didn’t need it; he was moving up from XNUMX pounds.
 That was a bad day.
 I didn’t recover much,” said the champion.